toxinu/sushi/README.rst

 Description
 ~~~~~~~~~~~

+If you want to create your own recipe, you have to create a pull request on my cookbook or create your own cookbook on __Github__.

-Recipes are simple ``.tar.gz`` archives with a basic python package
+Recipes are simple ``folder`` archives with a basic
 structure but with ``Jinja2`` code inside your files.

 How to